 MI103 has various notes indicating “allow for integration into BAS”.
 Specification section 230923 was not provided.
 230911 is not BAS.
 Does the Government want the Contractor to contract with the proprietary BAS contractor for integration with the Boiler Plant controls?
 Who is the proprietary BAS contractor on campus?

 That is the intent.
-The control system shall connect to the Building Automation system using BACNet or LONWORKS protocol for monitoring and management.
+The control system shall connect to the Building Automation System using BACNet or LONWORKS protocol for monitoring and management.
 This will require connection and communication with the Trane control system in building 90 which will be BACNet soon.

 23 21 11 2.24 outlines Emergency Gas Safety Shut-Off Valve(s).
 This valve is not outlined on MP604.
 Please confirm this valve is not required.